Arash Amel

+Arash Amel (آرش عامل) (born 1976) is a Welsh-Iranian screenwriter, graphic novelist and producer.
+He is the screenwriter of A Private War and The Ministry of Ungentlemanly Warfare, and the creator of two graphic novels, including Butterfly, on which the Amazon MGM Studios series of the same name is based.

 Early life

 Amel was born in Aberystwyth, Wales in 1976, but spent several years in Iran before emigrating to the UK as a child.
 He subsequently moved to Los Angeles, California.
+While in the UK, he qualified as a Barrister and was a leading media analyst at Screen Digest.

 Career

-He was named one of Screen International's British Stars of Tomorrow in 2013.
+Amel was named one of Screen Internationals British Stars of Tomorrow in 2013.